Vex0000/Vex0000/README.md

 ### Welcome 👋

 ### About Me
-Summary: United States Air Force Veteran with 5 years of leadership experience as an Administration Craftsman looking to make a career transition into game and graphic design.
+United States Air Force Veteran with 5 years of leadership experience as an Administration Craftsman looking to make a career transition into game and graphic design.

 - 🔭 I’m currently working on a 3D platformer game titled The Parade and The Theater.
 - 🌱 I’m currently learning C# and Unity.